 2. Your email campaigns don’t do the job when it comes to conversions

-Whether you work in ecommerce, finance or publishing, you have probably noticed that it’s quite difficult to cut through all the digital noise and get your message heard.
-Therefore, it’s not surprising that your email campaigns are not showing significant conversion results.
+Whether you work in e-commerce, finance or publishing, you have probably noticed that it’s quite difficult to cut through all the digital noise and get your message heard.
+Therefore, it’s not surprising that your email campaigns are not showing significant conversion results either.

-You say you’ve improved your campaigns for numerous times and saw no dramatic change in the result?
-Well, it’s time to join the bandwagon and start sending web push notifications too.
+You say you’ve improved your campaigns for numerous times and still see no dramatic change in the result?
+Well, it’s time to join the bandwagon and start sending web push notifications.